Constitution and Bylaws of the Building Officials Association of Texas

 - Legislative Committee will be responsible for long-term legislative objectives affecting code related issues and B.O.A.T.
 Membership.
 The Committee shall be composed of members with the T.M.L.
 Representative as one of the members and the liaison to the Board of Directors.

-- Membership, Promotion and Development Committee shall be responsible for the promotion of the Association and the profession by, but not limited to; press releases; public image enhancement; development of professional and industry partnerships; newsletter content, format and article suggestions; fundraising; community service projects; and any other initiative that will assist members in their individual professional development, as well as promoting the code development industry.
+- Membership, Promotion, and Development Committee shall be responsible for the promotion of the Association and the profession by, but not limited to; press releases; public image enhancement; social media; development of professional and industry partnerships; newsletter content, format and article suggestions; fundraising; community service projects; and any other initiative that will assist members in their individual professional development, as well as promoting the code development industry.
 The Board of Director that is assigned to be the liaison to this Committee shall review committee applications and recruit committee members.
 The list of Committee members shall be submitted to the President for approval prior to the next regularly scheduled Board of Directors meeting.

 - Building Professional Institute Committee shall be responsible for the oversight of the Building Professional Institute.
 The Committee shall be composed of at least two co-chairs which at least one (1) member shall be a member of the Board of Directors who shall be the Board’s liaison to the Committee.